 Within the RFGM, the single-particle states, labeled by the momentum ${\bf k}$, are occupied with unit probability for $|{\bf k}| < k_F$, $k_F$ being the Fermi momentum, while all levels corresponding to $|{\bf k}| > k_F$ are empty.
 As a consequence, the spectral function reduces to

-where $E_k$ is the kinetic energy of a nucleon carrying momentum ${\bf k}$, and ${\bar \epsilon}$ is an average binding energy.
+where $E_k$ is the energy of a non interacting nucleon of momentum ${\bf k}$, and ${\bar \epsilon}$ is an average binding energy.

-The values of the two parameters of the RFGM, $k_F$ and ${\bar \epsilon}$, are inferred from the width and position of the peak exhibited by the measured electron-nucleus cross sections in the QE channel, respectively \cite{PhysRevLett.26.445}.
+The values of the two parameters of the RFGM, $k_F$ and ${\bar \epsilon}$, are inferred from the width and position of the peak exhibited by the measured electron-nucleus cross sections in the QE channel, respectively \cite{Moniz}.

 It is very important to realise that, when using a realistic nuclear model, in which the effects of NN correlations are taken into account, more complex states, with at least one of the spectator nucleons excited to the continuum, give non vanishing contributions to the spectral function.
 Accurate calculations carried out for a variety of nuclear systems suggest that these contributions, arising form short-range dynamics, are largely unaffected by surface and shell effects, and are therefore nearly independent of $A$ for $A>2$.
-This feature is illustrated in Fig. \ref{momdis}, showing the $A$-dependence of the momentum distribution, defined as
+This feature is illustrated in Fig.~\ref{momdis}, showing the $A$-dependence of the momentum distribution, defined as